 But at a Thanksgiving family reunion another year, Owen orchestrated an elaborate play based on James and the Giant Peach with parts for his cousins.
 He cast himself as the timid, docile Earthworm.
 He didn’t want to play the hero.
 When the Earthworm was introduced on the makeshift stage, Owen recited the lines he scripted: “The Earthworm is scared sometimes and confused.
 And he’s jealous of the Grasshopper [played by his brother, Walt] and the Centipede and characters who can do things that he can’t.
 And that’s why I’m the Earthworm.”
 The cousins took their bows to thunderous clapping and tear-filled eyes.

-Owen also helps his parents spread the idea of “affinity therapy,” based on the success of his Disney therapy, which has been bolstered by scientific research and the approval of the autism therapy community.
-“We kept hearing other stories like his from folks on the autistic spectrum,” Ron Suskind said.
+Owen also helps his parents spread the idea of “affinity therapy,” based on the success of his Disney therapy.
+“We kept hearing other stories like his from folks on the autistic spectrum,” Ron said.
 “So many of them find this thing that they’re passionate about, and they pour themselves into it, finding all manner of expertise and ingenuity in how they use it as a source and a framing for identity and for how they see the world.
 It’s beautiful to see how so many of them use [their affinities] as code-breakers.”
 He urges people to embrace the interests, however quirky or obsessive they may seem, of their autistic loved ones.

-A Pulitzer Prize-winning journalist, Suskind wrote Life, Animated about his family’s journey, in part, to share this message.
+A Pulitzer Prize-winning journalist, Ron wrote Life, Animated about his family’s journey, in part, to share this message.
 “Loving Owen’s passions is loving who he is.
 The affinity is more pathway than prison.
 We have to get on that pathway and walk with him.
 The more we did that, the deeper he brought us in, and the more we saw of this underlying world and his powerful set of capacities.
-And now that’s happening for kids all over the world”—they use their affinities to communicate and blossom.
+And now that’s happening for kids all over the world,” he said—they use their affinities to communicate and blossom.